Lemme See: Music video and live performances

 The official music video for "Lemme See" was released on June 14, 2012, and was directed by Philip Andelman.
 The video opens with a close-up of Usher's estate, and a woman bound by ropes.
 Usher is stood by a swimming pool singing the first verse, with the pool reflecting on him.
 During the pre-chorus, Usher is leaning against a wall while pulling up his top to reveal his chest.
 Entering the chorus, the video intercuts to Usher preparing drinks for himself and the tied up woman– his love interest.
 With the second verse, Usher is admiring his still tied up love interest.
-In the second pre-chorus, leaned against a wall Usher removes his shirt, while the video intercuts to him approaching his love interest to make love.
+In the second pre-chorus, leaned against a wall Usher removes his shirt, while the video intercuts to him approaching his love interest to have sex.
 Entering Rick Ross' verse, Ross is sat down shirtless, accompanied by two women sat by him left and right.
 Touching Ross' back, their tattoos transfer on to Ross and bloom.
 Him and Usher are both by a pool with Ross performing his rap, while in an intercut scene Usher's love interest is being released from her tied up predicament.
-In the final chorus, Usher and his love interest make love in a risqué scene, with both their tattoos moving and blooming on to each other in a similar way to Ross' scene.
+In the final chorus, Usher and his love interest have sex in a risqué scene, with both their tattoos moving and blooming on to each other in a similar way to Ross' scene.
 This alternates with the latter scene, Usher leaned against the wall and him and Ross by the pool, with Usher singing the verse.
 The video ends with Ross and Usher echoing the song's title.

 American magazine Rap-Up praised the music video, calling it "seductive" while Billboards David Greenwald compared it to Barbadian singer Rihanna's "S&M", and noted parts of "Lemme See"'s video as "less edgy" compared to its love scene.
 Opening the 2012 iTunes Festival, Usher performed the song for the first time along with "Can't Stop Won't Stop", "Twisted", "Dive" and "Numb" and other songs.

 The music video on YouTube has received over 80 million views as of May 2024.